-• Diphtheria-Tetanus-Pertussis: 5 shots of DTP vaccine (diphtheria, tetanus and whooping coughs); if 4th dose is after fourth birthday, 5th dose is not required.
+• Diphtheria-Tetanus-Pertussis: 5 shots of DTP vaccine (diphtheria, tetanus and whooping coughs); if the fourth dose is after the fourth birthday, a fifth dose is not required.

-- Polio (OPV): 4 doses of oral polio vaccine; if 3rd dose is after fourth birthday, 4th dose is not required. - Measles: 2 doses received at least 30 days apart: one dose on or after the 1st birthday and a second dose before enrolling in school (K-1) for the first time.
-(Commonly given as MMR). - Mumps: 2 doses received at least 30 days apart; one on or after the 1st birthday.
-(Commonly MMR). - Rubella: 1 dose given on or after the 1st birthday.
+- Polio (OPV): 4 doses of oral polio vaccine; if third dose is after the fourth birthday, a fourth dose is not required. - Measles: 2 doses received at least 30 days apart: one dose on or after the first birthday and a second dose before enrolling in school (K-1) for the first time.
+(Commonly given as MMR). - Mumps: 2 doses received at least 30 days apart; one on or after the first birthday.
+(Commonly MMR). - Rubella: 1 dose given on or after the first birthday.
 (Commonly given as MMR). - Haempophilus Influenza type B (Hib): 1 dose at or before 15 months or the complete series.
 Hib is not given, if the child is 5 years or older. - Hepatitis B (HBV): 3 doses (children born on or after July 1, 1994). - Varicella: 2 doses for children born on or after April 1, 2001 without documented history of the disease. - Pneumococcal conjugate: 4 doses.
 3 doses by age seven months and a booster dose at 12 through 15 months of age.